April 7, 2024

 By Simon J. Lau

-This morning, I visited the Alamo.
-It’s an iconic symbol of Texas independence.
-This historic mission-turned-fortress was the site of the famous Battle of the Alamo in 1836, during the Texas Revolution.
-Despite being vastly outnumbered, a small group of Texan defenders held off Mexican forces for 13 days before ultimately being defeated.
-The bravery displayed at the Alamo became a rallying cry for Texas independence and continues to be revered in American history.
+I visited the Alamo this morning, one of the most iconic symbols of Texas independence.
+Originally a Spanish mission, it was later turned into a fortress and became the site of the famous Battle of the Alamo in 1836 during the Texas Revolution.
+A small band of Texan defenders held out against Mexican forces for 13 days before being overrun.
+Their stand, though doomed, became a rallying cry for Texas independence and remains one of the most remembered events in American history.

-Finally, I began to prepare for the solar eclipse tomorrow.
-Initially, I considered staking out a spot at Eisenhower Park, which I visited today.
-However, after spending a considerable amount of time reviewing the weather forecasts, it’s evident that it’ll remain overcast tomorrow.
-A storm is brewing, and the cloud cover is thickening.
-In other words, it’s unlikely I’ll be able to see the eclipse, but we’ll still experience total darkness.
+Finally, I started getting ready for the solar eclipse tomorrow.
+At first, I thought about staking out a spot at Eisenhower Park, which we visited today.
+But after spending more time looking over the forecasts, it’s clear the skies will be overcast.
+A storm is moving in, and the clouds are only getting heavier.
+So while we probably won’t get to see the eclipse itself, we’ll still experience the sudden drop into total darkness.

-To simplify things for myself, and since my hotel is located in totality, I found the best spot in the parking lot: directly under a tree and facing the building for greater shade cover.
-My thought is that although checkout is at 11 and the partial eclipse doesn’t begin until ~12:40, we can continue to use this place as a home base.
-If need be, I can roll down the windows and leave Bruno in the car.
-Let’s hope it works out!
+To keep things simple, and since my hotel is already in the path of totality, I picked out the best spot right in the parking lot, under a tree and facing the building for extra shade.
+My plan is that even though checkout is at 11 and the partial eclipse doesn’t start until around 12:40, we can still use this spot as our home base.
+If needed, I can roll down the windows and let Bruno hang out in the car.
+Hopefully it all works out.

 Comments are closed.